pagkly/Zed/Investopedia3/Wellness Program.md

 An organizational approach to improving individual health, wellness programs include activities such as company-sponsored exercise, weight-loss competitions, educational seminars, tobacco-cessation programs, and health screenings that are designed to help employees eat better, lose weight, and improve overall physical health.

-Wellness programs often involve financial incentives for employees, such as lower health insurance premiums or [gift cards](https://www.investopedia.com/terms/g/gift-card.asp).
+Wellness programs often involve financial incentives for employees, such as lower health insurance premiums or [[gift cards]](https://www.investopedia.com/terms/g/gift-card.asp).
 Local and state governments may also offer incentive-based wellness programs aimed at promoting the health of their citizens or public employees.

 ### Key Takeaways